giannarelli-lab/ZEB2-CD8-atherosclerosis/README.md

 ---

-## Reporting standards

-This study follows [Nature Portfolio reporting guidelines](https://www.nature.com/nature-portfolio/editorial-policies/reporting-standards).
-Source data are provided for all quantitative figure panels as `.xlsx` files (exported by each script).
-Statistical methods, sample sizes, and software parameters are documented in the Methods section of the manuscript and inline in the code.

----

 ## License

 This code is released under the **MIT License** — see [LICENSE](LICENSE) for details.

 ---

-## Citation

-If you use this code or data, please cite:

-> [Author list].
-ZEB2 Directs Senescent and Cytotoxic Terminal Differentiation of CD8⁺ T Cells in Atherosclerosis. *[Journal]*, [Year].
-DOI: [DOI]

----

 ## Contact

-For questions about the code or data, please open a [GitHub Issue](https://github.com/giannarelli-lab/ZEB2-CD8-atherosclerosis/issues) or contact [corresponding author email].
+For questions about the code or data, please open a [GitHub Issue](https://github.com/giannarelli-lab/ZEB2-CD8-atherosclerosis/issues)